Dartmouth Cruising Guide

 Dartmouth Food Festival

-If you love trying new food and drink, the Dartmouth Food Festival is one event not to miss.
-A jam-packed schedule full of food workshops, demonstrations, seminars and tastings is on offer to dedicated foodies.
+If you love trying new food and drink, the Dartmouth Food Festival is one event not to miss with its jam-packed schedule of workshops, demonstrations, seminars and tastings.
 Whether you choose to indulge your sweet tooth with some fudge making or want to learn more about food and beer matching, there’s something to whet everyone’s appetite.
-Most of the events are free to join but book your place in advance to avoid disappointment.
+Most events are free to join but it’s recommended to book your place in advance to avoid disappointment.

 Our friendly team at the Ancasta Dartmouth Office invite you to visit them if you’re passing by and if you have any questions about the local area.
 We have plenty of boats available to view in this stunning part of the country too so pop in to find out more.